E-CAM/E-CAM-Library/Classical-MD-Modules/modules/ops_cli_core/readme.rst

 ________

 This module deals with the underlying platform on which the rest of the OPS CLI is built.
 As such, there are no direct examples.
-The concrete implementation of specific commands in the OPS CLI will be the subject of a second module.
+However, there are examples of how to use the platform, i.e., how to write plugins.
+Some of these can be found in the ``example_plugins`` directory.
+Additionally, the specific commands implemented for the OPS CLI 0.1, which will be the subject of a second module, can be thought of as examples.

 Source Code
 ___________